AloizioMacedo/traffic-controller/README.md

 in yellow and 2 seconds of all-reds) into 30 seconds of the first being green and the second being red.

+There is a current limit of 3 traffic lights.

 ### Offset

 You can select an *offset* for the traffic plan by putting a number on top of the